reddyme1/reddyme1.github.io/README.md

 #### Technical Skills: C++, Java, Python, HTML, MatLab, RStudio, SQL, Seeq

+## About Me
+Welcome to my portfolio!
+I am currently pursuing a degree in Computational Data Science at Michigan State University's College of Engineering, with an expected graduation date of May 2026.
+My academic journey is deeply rooted in a comprehensive curriculum that includes Differential Equations, Computational Modeling, Data Analysis, Multivariable Calculus, and Statistics, among other relevant courses.
+This diverse coursework has equipped me with a solid foundation in both theoretical and practical aspects of data science and engineering.

 ## Education
 B.S., Computational Data Science | Michigan State University (_May 2026_)